microsoft/react-native-code-push/README.md

 * [Feline for Product Hunt](https://github.com/arjunkomath/Feline-for-Product-Hunt) - An Android client for Product Hunt.
 * [GeoEncoding](https://github.com/LynxITDigital/GeoEncoding) - An app by [Lynx IT Digital](https://digital.lynxit.com.au) which demonstrates how to use numerous React Native components and modules.
 * [Math Facts](https://github.com/Khan/math-facts) - An app by Khan Academy to help memorize math facts more easily.
-* [MoveIt!](https://github.com/multunus/moveit-react-native) - An app by [Multunus](http://www.multunus.com) that allows employees within a company to track their work-outs.

 Additionally, if you're looking to get started with React Native + CodePush, and are looking for an awesome starter kit, you should check out the following: